2f42/2f42/README.md

 	<dt>What languages do you use?</dt>
 	<dd>For personal projects?
 I like Python and C.<br />
 		For game jams?
 Mostly C# and JavaScript.<br />
 		For uni work?
-A lot of Java, with bits of Haskell, C and Go thrown in too.<br />
+A lot of Java, with bits of Haskell, C and Go thrown in too.</dd>
 </dl>